 How much: Depending on the product category, AliExpress takes between 5-10% from each sale.

-Key requirements for sellers: Sellers must have a limited company.
+Key requirements for sellers: Sellers must have a registered business and comply with international shipping regulations.

 Related article: Alibaba vs AliExpress: which platform is best for dropshipping